 Swallowing can be a quicker and more pleasant way to take the product, especially if you enjoy the flavor.
 Because of the added terpenes and other ingredients, our unflavored full spectrum CBD tincture has a somewhat earthier flavor than its broad spectrum equivalent, while the chocolate mint flavor blends well with coffee and desserts.
 Check out our CBD recipes to see how you can incorporate tinctures into your favorite food and drinks.

-Softgels, meanwhile, has the advantage of being precisely measured, easy to swallow, and not prone to messy spills.
+Softgels and capsules, meanwhile, have the advantage of being precisely measured, easy to swallow, and not prone to messy spills.
 The main difference between them is that the capsules are vegan and have slightly more THC per serving, while the softgels are a bit smaller and come in three different concentrations.
 They can be especially convenient to take on the road or on planes where you don’t want to max out your liquid carry-on limit.
 Gummies have the same advantages, plus they come in delicious fruit flavors!